 Mobile apps and tools can provide you with easy-to-use information and resources that can serve as one part of your overall strategy to become and stay healthy.

 Spot A Stroke provides information about stroke symptoms so that users can determine whether to call 911.
 Free. iOS, Android.

 Stroke Riskometer™ is a unique and easy to use tool for assessing your individual risk of a stroke in the next five or ten years and what you can do to reduce the risk.
 Free IOS and Android.

 Stroke Patient is designed specifically for patients recovering from a stroke, their families and their friends.
 It helps to explain strokes, available treatments and the hospital care process.
-Free IOS.
+IOS, fee-based.

 Constant Therapy is a solution for personalized therapy to help with speech, language, cognition, attention, memory & learning disorders.
 People who have had a stroke can benefit from this program with access to 15,000+ items across 60 task categories & 10 difficulty levels.
 Free IOS and Android for first month subscription.